Islamic Cairo, Egypt

 The Bab Zuweila Gate:

 Dating back to the 11th century, Bab Zuweila is one of the last medieval gates into the old city of Cairo.
+Bab Zuweila is a dramatic photo spot.
 Once, it was one of the two main entrances to the city upon which it stands.
-Today visitors can climb to the very top of the gate for the stunning panoramic views of Islamic Cairo, a very individual attraction for photography and history buffs.
+Today visitors can climb to the very top of the gate for the stunning panoramic views of Islamic Cairo.

 The Mosque of Al-Hakim: